arminmoin/ML-Quadrat/README.md

 #### The Main Part: the Xtext Grammar

 This is the core of the Domain-Specific Modeling Language (DSML).
 Even the Ecore meta-model is generated out of this grammar.
-You may find the grammar in the follwoing path:
+You may find the grammar in the following path:

 language/thingml/src/org/thingml/xtext/ThingML.xtext